ajfisher/ajfisher.me/src/content/posts/2016-01-27-road-to-interchange.md

 layout: post.hbt
 slug: road-to-interchange
 title: The meandering journey of NodeBots Interchange
-tags: development, javascript, physical computing, ubicomp, web, internet, IoT, open source, johnny five, nodejs
+tags: development, javascript, physical computing, ubicomp, web, internet, IoT, open source, johnny five, nodejs, hardware
 excerpt: >
     What started as a plan to simply make components work a bit better with NodeBots turned into a way of managing any firmware using JavaScript.